uccross/uccross.github.io/projects.md

 OpenROAD is the key enabler of successful Chip initiatives like the Google-sponsored EFabless [Efabless](efabless.com) that has made possible >140 successful tapeouts across a world wide and broad user community.
 The OpenROAD project repository is (https://github.com/The-OpenROAD-Project/OpenROAD).

-### Static RAM Generator for [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)
+### Static RAM Generator

   * **Topics**: `Memory Compilers`, `OpenRAM`, `Programmable RAM`
   * **Skills**: python, basic knowledge of memory design, VLSI technology, PDK, Verilog
   * **Difficulty**: Medium
   * **Mentor**: Mehdi Saligane, Matt Liberty

 Design of  static RAMs in VLSI designs for good performance and area is generally time-consuming.
 Memory compilers significantly reduce design time for complex analog and mixed-signal designs by allowing designers to explore, verify and configure multiple variants and hence select a design that is optimal for area and performance.
-This project requires the support of memory compilers to the OpenROAD flow based on popular PDKS.
+This project requires the support of memory compilers to [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) based on popular PDKS.
 See link for details:[OpenRAM](https://openram.soe.ucsc.edu)

-### VLSI Power Planning and Analysis- Implement C++ from tcl
+### VLSI Power Planning and Analysis

   * **Topics**: `Power Planning for VLSI`, `IR Drop Analysis`, `Power grid Creation and Analysis`
   * **Skills**: C++, tcl, VLSI Layout